 There is also a maximum length on some strings in a publication request:

-- The value given to business data are 256 bytes maximum.
+- The value given to business data are 256 characters maximum.

 forTheAttentionOfobject is 100 characters maximum.